liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 ## Rotations

 Rotations are another type of isometric transformation which preserve distances and angles.
 As stated in the [previous post]({% post_url 2020-04-04-scattering-3 %}), we will adopt the convention of *alias* transformation.
 Therefore, a rotation operation is applied to the coordinates.
 It will rotate the reference coordinates to the internal coordinates of a scatterer.
-It thus natural to choose the rotation to represent the orientation of a scatterer, as shown in Figure 1.
+It thus natural to choose a rotation to represent the orientation of a scatterer, as shown in Figure 1.
 In the following, we will briefly review three popular represenations of a rotation.
 For a more comprehensive introduction, especially in the context of crystallography, please consult these references[^Wondratschek1997][^Evans2001].
-A series of Wiki pages about rotations are also good sources to learn:
+A series of Wiki pages about rotations in a general sense are also good sources to learn:

 * [Rotation formalisms in three dimensions](https://en.wikipedia.org/wiki/Rotation_formalisms_in_three_dimensions)
 * [Rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix)